nlouis56/discord_bot/README.md

 zeubi only speaks french for now, language packs are coming soon !

 He really dislikes getting pings from people, he'll probably stard insulting the sender of the message

+zeubi can link your server to a whole network of other servers through his "chatroom" functionality !
+I strongly recommend the creation of a new channel for this.
+Every message you send in the channel will be transmitted to all the other servers present on the "network" with a registered channel, you will then receive and be able to interact with their responses.

 #
 ## Useful commands (accessible by everyone)